 Typical Cradle Cap Signs

-Although it can be concerning to see changes in your baby’s scalp, recognizing the typical signs of cradle cap is essential for understanding this common condition.
-You might notice yellowish, greasy patches or crusty scales on your baby’s scalp.
-These areas can appear thick and may vary in size.
-Cradle cap isn’t usually itchy, so your baby likely won’t seem bothered by it.
-Here’s a quick reference to help you identify the signs:
+Cradle cap typically shows up as yellowish, greasy patches or crusty scales on your baby’s scalp.
+These areas can appear thick and vary in size.
+The condition usually isn’t itchy, so your baby likely won’t seem bothered.
+Here’s a quick reference:

 Severity Indicators to Note